 Most students live off-campus, either in Manhattan or in other boroughs of New York City or in New Jersey.
 An excellent public transportation network makes it easy to travel into and within New York City.

 Students also use a range of other web-based services such as Craigslist or Street Easy to locate housing.
-Students should be cautious when using these websites to avoid being scammed, particularly if they are not present in New York to view an apartment before committing to it.
+Students should be cautious when using these websites to avoid scams, particularly if they are not present in New York to view an apartment before committing to it.

 Note that many apartments in New York are only available through brokers who charge fees (often equivalent to one month's rent or 15% of a one-year lease) for connecting potential renters with apartments.
 For students interested in using a broker to locate an apartment, some reputable firms include Prudential Douglas Elliman (http://www.elliman.com/), Citi-Habitats (http://www.citi-habitats.com) and Corcoran Group (http://www.corcoran.com).